apache/tvm-rfcs/rfcs/0062-collage.md

   'left behind' for execution by the host (eg on the VM).
 This rule lets us move special case handling out of the core search algorithm and into a simple rule.

-Here are some typical ways to combine `PartitionRules` for different partition flavors:
+Here are some typical ways to combine `PartitionRules` for different partition flavors.
+(These combinations may be generated during phase 1 by inspection of the `Target` and BYOC registration -- see 'Phase 1' below.)

 - Classic operator-predicate based BYOC with `AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes (eg see `tensorrt.py`):